Beautiful Outdoor Graduation Photos

 Just a few feet away we created a completely different, softer look with nice highlights to their hair.
 While I do have this image in color, the black and white really showed off their smiles and pure joy at the thought of being almost done with high school.
 This image was selected and published by Senior Year Magazine in the Class of 2020 edition too!
 Yep, you read that right!
 My seniors nearly always get submitted for publication and while not everyone gets their picture in a magazine, it’s very exciting when they do!

-You may or may not get to toss your cap at your graduation ceremony so I love recreating an iconic hat toss for my seniors, like this one of Caroline.
-We were extra lucky that day and captured colorful sun rays that added a fun element to the picture.
+You may or may not get to toss your cap at your graduation ceremony so I love recreating an iconic hat toss for my seniors.
+Both of these images were shot like this in camera, meaning it wasn’t added in photoshop.
+So if you love sun flare, this a fun time to play with that creativity!

 Trust me, that giggle is everything.
 It makes for the perfect, relaxed, candid photo that parents and seniors love.
 In fact, Caroline loved this so much it is on the cover of her keepsake book!